 Using your safety equipment correctly is essential for winter safety on the water.
 If you wear a loose life jacket and unexpectedly go for a swim, it can slide off and leave you in the same predicament as if you hadn’t worn a life jacket at all.

 Take Someone Along

-The buddy system is always a great system when you’re heading out to the water, but it’s an even better idea in the winter.
+The buddy system is a great system to implement when you’re heading out to the water, but it’s an even better idea if doing so during the winter months.
 When you have someone with you, they can help you make good choices, haul you back into your boat or onto land if you go in, call for help, and more.
-Without the right people available to you, a small accident can turn into something dangerous fast.
-When you have knowledgeable people alongside you, though, you stand a much better chance of getting out of any bad situations intact.

 Have the Right Gear

-You will need different gear when you go out on the water in the winter than you do when it’s warmer.
+You will need different gear for winter watersports than you do when it’s warmer.
 It’s important to remember that you need to dress for the water, not for the air.
-Even if it’s 60 or 70 degrees outside, the water could be close to freezing.
-Wearing the right things can mean the difference between surviving a swim and suffering because of it.
-We make specific recommendations here, but you should always choose the gear that will work for you and your craft, and that fits the weather you’re experiencing.
+Even if the temperature hovers around 60 or 70 degrees outside, the water could be close to freezing.

 Take Special Care With Ice

 You don’t have to avoid the water in the winter.
 Take these extra precautions and you’ll be ready for anything that comes up.
-Remember to have fun out there!
+Remember to have fun out there, but be safe!